BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ## 1. About The Project <a id='sec1'></a>

-This project is a part of the repositories to illustrate my software engineering experience.
-This repository especially demonstrates my skills about the software architecture and design.
+This repository is a part of the repositories to illustrate my software engineering experience and especially demonstrates my skills about the software architecture and design.

 In the first section, I will start by describing the problem without diving into too much detail.
 Then, I will discuss about the architecture and design of an application to serve as a solution to the given problem.

 **Note**\
-**This project includes example code snippets (e.g., EO_Panel.h) to support and clarify architectural and design discussions.**
+**This repository includes example code snippets (e.g., CS_EO_Panel.h) to support and clarify architectural and design discussions.**
 **However, these source files are intended as illustrative pseudocode.**
 **They have not been compiled, tested, or validated.**
 **The code may contain bugs, and in some cases, contradictions with the stated design or architectural intent**